 These were a reflection, in large part, of the first laws of residential zoning, work around solutions for rapacious realtors who sought to keep a rustic era of Berkeley in place, and to exclude undesirable arrival within the state and retain “the same social and racial groups” before the Home Owners Loan Corporation’s maps of suburbanization underwritten by the Federal Government set rates for mortgages, an improvised “plan for protecting property values” by zoning for residences, ostensibly to prevent “the evils of uncontrolled development,” but that did double duty by excluding outsiders, and maintaining continuity within a market dominated by realtors who by 1947 openly agitated to introduce restrictive covenants of property sales limiting home ownership to “members of the Caucasian race.”

 Was this not another form of social distancing?
 The stamps seemed to reveal, as markers of an archeology that might have more meaning from a point in the future, a form of social distancing that was almost an obsession for realtors and inhabitants of the Bay Area-a desired form of social distancing that long predated the pandemic, but was somehow reemerging for me in the ground in the current age of social distancing.
 Was social distancing not a trope of some sort in our own organization of space, as much as a strategy to limit the pandemic’s spread?
+As I focussed on the micro-geography stamped in the pavement among regions long zoned for exclusive residential housing, the strikes stared back from the pavement in surprising ways, as if to force me to negotiate my relation to a heightened and altered sense of awareness to surroundings.
+As I watched the ground, as if fleeing from questions of food insecurity and disparate rates of infection, in uninhabited streets seemed something like a ghost town, I found a sense of comic interruption in a fake GPS benchmark set amidst the printers’ stamps.

 As if revealing a liveliness in its placement, an adjustment in the concrete pavement, that conjured the point-based aspirations of spherical or ellipsoid reference systems, embodied by 240,000 stations marked set in stone over one and a half century.
 If most recently incarnated in the geodetic system adopted by the National Geodetic Survey, precise longitude, latitude, and height, the markers set in the ground or sunk in rocks once guaranteed a smooth sense of objectivity and assurance of the objectivity and reliability of the mapping of a continuous world–precisely those values that the Pandemic put up for grabs!
 There was clearly a conscious joke on the tin disk slapped onto the asphalt in front of me.
 It interrupted the point-based mapping, inscribed with instructions to make an antipodes sandwich, albeit with a soggy slice of bread on the opposite antipode, more to a passing pedestrian than to a surveyor–an unofficial record of place.